replikativ/konserve/doc/api-walkthrough.md

 ## Working with data
-Once you have a store you can use it using `konserve.core` functions.
+Once you have a store you can access it using `konserve.core` functions.
 By default functions are asynchronous and return channels yielding values or errors.
 You can override this by passing an opts map with `:sync? true`

 ```clojure
 (require '[konserve.core :as k])